Iterable/iterable-web-sdk/README.md

 })();
 ```

-## I want my messages to look good on every device and be responsive
+## How can I make sure that in-app messages are displayed responsively?

-This SDK already handles that for you.
-The rules for the in-app message
+The SDK handles this for you.
+In-app message presentation varies based on
-presentation varies based on which display type you've selected.
-Here's a table
+the display type (center, full, top-right, bottom-right) you select when sending
-to explain how it works:
+the campaign:

 | Message Position &#8594; <br><br> Browser Size &#8595; | Center | Full | Top-Right | Bottom-Right |
 | ------------------------------------------------------ | ------ | ---- | --------- | ------------ |